 The cherry ketchup is essentially just a simple mixture of cherries, brown sugar, vinegar, and lemon juice.
 I used frozen cherries that were already pitted.
 If you have fresh cherries, you can get a handheld cherry pitter for $10-15 that pits both cherries and decent sized olives.
 To me a cherry/olive pitter is an essential kitchen gadget.
 But it’s not critical.

 If you are going to make the cherry ketchup, it’s probably best to do it ahead of time so it can reduce and have time to cool.
 It will keep in the fridge for at least a week.

 I found one pound packets of ground duck in the freezer in the meat section of my regular grocery store.
 Readers have also told me that they bought duck breast and ground it themselves.

 All poultry is considered white meat based on myoglobin content in their muscle.
 However, duck meat has more myoglobin than either chicken or turkey and is definitely dark meat.

 It’s all relative.
-Duck is fattier than either chicken or turkey, which is why it’s more flavorful.
+Duck is fattier than either chicken or turkey, which is why it has more flavor.
 But it’s healthier than beef and other red meats.
 In addition, much of the duck fat is associated with the skin and so can be avoided if desired.

 In addition to the cherry ketchup, I served this with a lettuce leaf and slice of Manchego.
 Feel free to sub a tomato ketchup for the cherry ketchup, and you can use any mild cheese.

-Yes, but you will probably want to use a grill pan instead of directly on the grill.
+Yes, but you will probably want to use a grill pan instead of cooking them directly on the grill.